Sharad Malhotra: My Mood Dictates My Fashion Choices

-Mumbai, Feb 25 (IANS) Actor Sharad Malhotra, who recently achieved two million followers on Instagram, has often floored fans with his fashion choices.
+Mumbai, Feb 25: Actor Sharad Malhotra, who recently achieved two million followers on Instagram, has often floored fans with his fashion choices.
 His jackets, particularly, are a huge hit with his admirers.

 “I love jackets.
 I’m particular about what I wear and my mood sort of dictates my choice of clothes.
 Keeping it simple yet fashionable is what I prefer.
 My choice is governed by comfort.
 Having a fashion designer wife is a plus (laughs softly).
 Ripci (his wife) is my go-to person every time I need any help,” says Sharad.